Dean151/Dean-Blog/_posts/2016-08-07-ios-basics-tableview-setup.markdown

 ### It's a wrap !

 Now when you build the app, it as completely the behavior we expected.
-If you need it, you can clone download the project from [this branch on Github][repo-github]
+If you need it, you can clone or download the project from [this branch on Github][repo-github]

 ![Screenshot of the result][screenshot]